How to Close Your Project

 Project Phase Five: Closing

-During the closing phase, the project is formally concluded with the team and in agreement with the project sponsor or client.
+During the closing phase, the project is formally ended with the team and in agreement with the project sponsor or client.

 The activities executed during this phase ensure no element of the project or associated processes are overlooked whilst also delivering the solution to the end-users.

 According to the Project Management Institute, failure to close a project correctly can create severe difficulties for the project team and end-users.
 These include: